In My Place

 "In My Place" is a song by British rock band Coldplay.
-The song was written collaboratively by all the band members for their second album, A Rush of Blood to the Head.
+The song was written collaboratively by all the band members and released on their second album, A Rush of Blood to the Head.
 The track is built around thumping drums and chiming guitars.
 It was released on 5 August 2002 as the lead single from A Rush of Blood to the Head and reached number two on the UK Singles Chart.
 The song also reached number 17 on Billboard's Modern Rock Tracks.

 "In My Place" was well received by critics, who complimented its arrangement and profound lyrics.
 The song won the award for Best Rock Performance by a Duo or Group with Vocal at the 45th Annual Grammy Awards.

 Background and composition

 In an interview with Q magazine, lead singer Chris Martin stated that "In My Place" was a song Coldplay had left after recording their debut album Parachutes (2000).
 When the band finished recording their second album A Rush of Blood to the Head, Martin said that the album was complete.
 However, after guitarist Jonny Buckland played the song on his guitar, Martin said that they now needed to record it and include it on the album.
 Martin also said that: "That's about where you're put in the world, and how you're given your position, and the way you look, and how you have to get on with it."
 In an interview, Buckland revealed that the song was hard to record, as the band had played the song live.
 He also commented that when they started recording the song, they did not know how it should sound, due to the band members' contrasting ideas.

 The song opens with a single crash cymbal followed by two bars of 4/4 drumming, then a plaintive three-note guitar line rings through a strummy rhythm, and Martin's vocals.
 Its instrumentation is varied with the sound of thumping drums, chiming guitars, a singalong chorus, and a string arrangement.
 The song also features guitar licks.
 The lyrics emphasise: "But I wait for you/if you go, if you go/leave me down here on my own/then I'll wait for you."
 The song's lyrics also include references to a desire for weary optimism.

 The song is written in the key of A major.
 It has been noted that the song's drum intro bears a close resemblance to the beginning of the Ride song "Dreams Burn Down".